What is Match Day?

-Medical students await Match Day with a mix of anticipation and anxiety.
-On the third Friday of every March, thousands of medical students will learn where they will be training for residency for the next several years.
+Each year, medical students await Match Day with anticipation.
+On the third Friday of every March, thousands of graduating medical students will learn where they will be training for residency for the next several years.
 Residency is where doctors train in a specialty, so “The MATCH℠,” has a huge impact on the student’s future.

 For most students, Match Day is ultimately a cause for celebration.
 The better prepared you are for the process, the more confident you will feel on Match Day.